kevinveenbirkenbach/cymais/docs/Docker.md

 # Docker Build Guide 🚢

-This guide explains how to build the **CyMaIS** Docker image with advanced options to avoid common issues (e.g. mirror timeouts) and control build caching.
+This guide explains how to build the **Infinito.Nexus** Docker image with advanced options to avoid common issues (e.g. mirror timeouts) and control build caching.

 ---